mark-thompson01/cisco-catalyst-switch-lab--2950-3550/README.md

 The purpose of this lab is to:

-- Gain hands-on experience configuring and managing a **Cisco Catalyst switch**
+- Gain hands-on experience configuring and managing a **Cisco Catalyst Series switches**
 - Learn and practice:
   - Basic switch setup
   - VLAN creation and port assignments